A Model-Free Universal AI: Results

 We are now ready to show that each mixture return-predictor $\psi_n$, or more generally the unified predictor $\psi$, converges to the true return-predictor $\phi^\ast = \nu^\pi$.
 By ``convergence'', one would usually mean something along the line of

-Instead, we prove something strictly stronger, involving a sum over counterfactual trajectories $h'_{t:m-1}$ that extend $h_{<t}$.
+Instead, we prove something strictly stronger, involving a sum over hypothetical future trajectories $h'_{t:m-1}$ that extend $h_{<t}$.
 This stronger form of convergence is essential for proving \cref{thm:aiqi-eps-optimal} without invoking any ad-hoc assumptions, e.g., off-policy sensibility \citep[Theorem~16]{catt2023self}.

 Let us denote the return-predictor error by